DenverSuspensionCollective/DenverSuspensionCollective.github.io/resources/protocols/intro-to-disinfection-and-sterilization.md

   - **Hydrogen peroxide plasma** - For heat-sensitive materials
   - **Chemical sterilants** - Extended exposure to high-level disinfectants

+{% include note.html content="While several CDC-approved sterilization methods exist, steam sterilization is an almost universal standard for instrument reprocessing in the body art industry, as well as a required body art regulation in Denver." %}

 #### Spaulding Classifications

 The [CDC's Spaulding Classification System](https://www.cdc.gov/infection-control/hcp/disinfection-sterilization/rational-approach.html) is the standard for determining appropriate reprocessing requirements in healthcare settings.
 This system categorizes medical devices based on their intended use and associated risk of infection transmission.